 There is a large enclosed play area for children to let off steam near County Mall Shopping Centre, where the nearest lavatories are located.
 Parking is available in nearby County Mall, Parkside, Kingsway and Town Hall car parks.

 Shortly after the end of the First World War in 1921, the local community raised the funds to purchase the land for the Memorial Gardens, so that it could be kept as a public recreation ground, in memory of those who lost their lives during the Great War.
 The epitaph gates at the top end of the park list those members of the community that lost their lives.
 The Memorial Gardens are now held in Trust by Crawley Borough Council.

-The Gardens have recently been extended with new paths, seating areas and a circle of pleached limes.
-There are also a number of mosaic pieces of public art, created by the Lewes based mosaic artist, Marion Brandis.
+There are a number of mosaic pieces of public art, created by the Lewes based mosaic artist, Marion Brandis.
 The main features are a mosaic covered central planter and a mosaic seat which are designed around the themes of Transport and Peace.

 The theme of transport has clear associations with the town, in Gatwick Airport, the George Coaching Inn and the London to Brighton Veteran Car run, which goes through the High Street every year.
 However, through combining this with the use of the `Doves of Peace' symbolism, it remains in keeping with the spirit of the Memorial Gardens.

 Within the Memorial Gardens, there is a large circular bed which used to be planted with roses, shrubs, and seasonal bedding.
 Following successive years of dry conditions and poor plant performance, a decision was made to work with environmental change and replant the whole bed, creating a drought tolerant and low maintenance garden.

 The garden was designed by Martyn Hird and the interpretation boards were sponsored by Southern Water.